Guide to deploying Domotz to monitor networks with subnets and VLANs

 In the case of a network with one subnet and no VLANs, you can monitor all your devices with Domotz, you would need only one Domotz Agent.

-You deploy only one Domotz Agent in one network and you add your other network defined as a “Private subnet” in Domotz.
+- Option 2 (Alternative): Deploy one Domotz Agent for one network and define the other as a “Private Subnet” within Domotz.

 - Device identification (type/brand/model) only IP address is not available